What is Linear Perspective in Renaissance Art?

 Final Years

-In the years leading to his death, Niccolò Machiavelli returned to his family estate in Sant’Andrea in Percussina, near Florence.
-His political career had faced setbacks when the Medici family returned to power, causing him to lose his position as a diplomat.
+In the years following his death, Niccolò Machiavelli returned to his family estate in Sant’Andrea, Percussina, near Florence.
+His political career suffered setbacks when the Medici family returned to power, and he lost his position as a diplomat.

 Legacy and Memorials